rahulkmr69/Brick-Factory/readme.md

 ## Web application for a brick factory

-A web app on Django platform for a brick factory management which also includes online money transfer for its customers.
+A web app on Django platform for a brick factory management which also includes online money payment for its customers.